-Daniel Gottesman is a faculty member at the Perimeter Institute in Waterloo, Ontario.
-He earned his PhD at Caltech in 1997, and did postdocs at Los Alamos National Lab and Microsoft Research, after which he served in the UC Berkeley CS department as a Long-Term CMI Prize Fellow with the Clay Mathematics Institute.
-Gottesman currently works on quantum computation, particularly quantum error correction, fault-tolerant quantum computation, quantum complexity and quantum cryptography.
-Gottesman is best known for developing the stabilizer code formalism for creating and describing a large class of quantum codes, and for work on performing quantum gates using quantum teleportation.
-He was named to the MIT Technology Review's TR100: Top Young Innovators for 2003, and is a CIFAR Senior Fellow in the Quantum Information Processing program and an APS Fellow.
+Daniel Gottesman is Brin Family Chair of Theoretical Computer Science at University of Maryland and consults for Keysight Techologies.
+Formerly, he was a faculty member at the Perimeter Institute in Waterloo, Ontario.
+He received his PhD at Caltech in 1997, and did his postdoc at Los Alamos National Lab and Microsoft Research, after which he served in the UC Berkeley CS department as a Long-Term CMI Prize Fellow with the Clay Mathematics Institute.

 He is best known for developing the stabilizer code formalism for creating and describing a large class of quantum error-correcting codes, and for work on performing quantum gates using quantum teleportation.
 He is a Fellow of the American Physics Society.